wingkicwk/group-20/README.md

 Run weather_data.py and bikeMix.py to scrape data

 To train and update the machine learning model
-Set crontab job for /web/models.py to regenerate ML models
+Run /web/models.py to regenerate ML models